PierreAncey/PierreAncey/README.md

 # 💫 About Me:
-I am doing the Computational Science master at EPFL.
+Computational Science master student at EPFL.
 I am intersted in ML, Cloud and Web development.

 ## 🌐 Socials: